airbnb/chronon/docs/Intro.md

   - Require real-time aggregations over raw data
   - Midnight accurate aggregation over raw data
   - Or contain pre-aggregated data.
 - Powerful [Aggregation](./Aggregations.md) primitive with windowing, bucketing and auto-unpacking support over arbitrary complex/nested data types.
-- Spark Sql Expressions with udf & built-in function [library](https://spark.apache.org/docs/latest/api/sql/index.html) for projections (select clauses) or filtering (where clauses).
+- Spark Sql Expressions with udfs & built-in function [library](https://spark.apache.org/docs/latest/api/sql/index.html) for projections (select clauses) or filtering (where clauses).
 - Computing features in realtime based on traditional event streams or change-capture streams of databases.
 - Backfilling features without waiting to accumulate logs.
 - Data source types as first-class citizens.
 Data source type refers to patterns in which new data is ingested into the warehouse's partitions.
   - Entites - new partitions contain snapshot of the state of an entity - like user bank balances.
 Snapshots of db tables and dimension tables are examples.
   - Events - new partitions contain all the events that occureed in the time duration of the partition value (`date`, `hour` etc.,)
   - Cumulative Events - new partitions contains all events that have occured from the beginning of time.
 So newer partition are simply a superset of older partitions and hence it is sufficient to always read just the latest partition.
 - Arbitrary spark queries to implement complex logic to prepare data for non-realtime accurate features.
 - Idempotent computation - new runs automatically fill all partitions starting from last filled partition.
 This is counter to the airflow convention of each run filling only the partition of that day.

 Chronon comes packaged with tools to manage a repository of feature definitions. `explore.py`, `compile.py` and `run.py` are the primary tools provided via the `chronon-ai` pip package for discovering, validating and running feature definitions respectively.
 The repository has a notion of a `team` that can own feature definitions and configure the execution parameters of feature computation pipelines.